Be Career Ready

 Now that you have an idea of your values, skills and interests, you can start researching your options and opportunities.
 Find out about different career paths and possibilities that interest you by researching: online, through people and trying different experiences.

 - Review web resources for more details on careers of interest.

 - Research if your career of interest requires additional training or education.

 - Connect with professionals in your field of interest and conduct Information Interviews in order to gain more insight into the field and access Hidden Job Market.

 - Use social media to connect to organizations, learn about career paths and network with professionals.

-- Attend career events, such as Career Fairs and Networking Night to learn from industry experts.
+- Attend career events, such as Career Fairs and Networking Nights to meet with and learn from industry experts.

 - Look for experiential learning opportunities, such as co-op, internships and volunteering, to get hands on knowledge of potential career options.